Student & Postdoc Advisory Committee (SPAC)

 |6||November 1st – December 31st||February 1st (following year)|

-CS-Can Student Travel Awards will normally be awarded for amounts between $500-$1000 CAD, but smaller requests will also be considered.
+CS-Can Student Travel Awards will be awarded up to $500 CAD.
 The number and amount of awards given each year will be subject to available funding and subject to the number of applications.
 CS-Can and SPAC reserve the right to administer no awards in a given year if no applications are deemed worthy.
 Smaller funding requests are more likely to be approved.
 CS-Can and SPAC reserves the right to offer CS-Can Student Travel Awards whose value is less than the requested funding amount.

 Administering the Awards